The Hidden Dangers of Prescription Drug Use

 When does prescription drug use turn into abuse?

-When a prescription drug is used as prescribed—or according to a doctor’s orders and following all precautions for safe use – there is very little risk of overdose or addiction.
-Anything outside of these very strict parameters, however, is termed abuse of the prescription drug.
+Prescription drugs should only be used as prescribed—or according to a doctor’s orders—and following all precautions for safe use.
+Anything outside of these parameters, however, is misuse of the medication.

 What is ‘doctor shopping’?